MCT-master/mct-master.github.io/_posts_draft/2022-04-02-aleksati-nmp-over-5g.md

 ### Video Latency

-For video, we took advantage of the fact that our two _Lola racks_ were in the same room.
+For video, we took advantage of the fact that our two NMP kits were in the same room.
 We used Lola to send video of me doing some simple claps 👏 to the other machine using the Ximea camera.
 While displaying the video feeds in full-screen on both computer monitors, we filmed the monitors with a secondary camera.
 Then, we used the footage from the secondary camera to determine the video latency by counting the number of frames of delay between the two monitors.

 <figure style="float: none">
      <img src="/assets/image/2022_04_01_aleksati_5g_telenor_video_latency_routing.png"